hawaii-desktop/hawaii/README.md

 Dependencies
 ------------

-Every submodule needs CMake 2.8.11+ and Qt 5 installed.
+Every submodule needs CMake and Qt 5 installed.
+CMake 2.8.12+ is required by kde-extra-cmake-modules and polkit-qt-1.

 Some submodules have more requirements: